 \begin{lemma} Let $\Delta = 3$ and $G=(V,E)$ be a graph such that $G$ does not contain any DCCs of radius at most $r$, for an $r$ divisible by 6.
-Apply the marking process to $G$ with $b=12$ and remove all marked nodes to obtain graph $H_r$.
-Consider an arbitrary node $v \in V(H_r)$.
-If $ 2 \leq \deg(u) \leq 3$ for each $u \in N_r(v)$, then the $r$-hop BFS tree around node $v\in V$ has at least $4^{r/6}$ nodes on level $r$. \end{lemma} {\ensuremath{\mathfrak{T}}\xspace} \begin{proof} We consider the tree $\tree$ around $v$ that one obtains by cutting the BFS tree around $v$ in $G$ whenever a marked node is encountered.
+Apply the marking process to $G$ with $b=15$.
+Let $v\in V$ be an arbitrary unmarked node.
+If $\deg_G(u) = \Delta$ for each $u \in N_r(v)$ then the $r$-hop connected component of unmarked nodes around $v$ contains a $\Tnode$ or at least $4^{r/6}$ nodes. \end{lemma} {\ensuremath{\mathfrak{T}}\xspace} \begin{proof} We consider the tree $\tree$ around $v$ that one obtains by cutting the BFS tree around $v$ in $G$ whenever a marked node is encountered.
 Let $\tree_t(v)$ denote the nodes on level $t$ of \tree.
 We show by induction on $t$ that $\tree_t(v)$ contains at least $4^{t/6}$ nodes if we do not encounter a \Tnode (note that the marked nodes that make a node of $\tree_t(v)$ a \Tnode are not part of $\tree_t(v)$).
 If we encounter a node with two marked neighbors during the induction the lemma holds as it forms a \Tnode.
 Thus we assume that any encountered node has at most one marked neighbor.

 \emph{Base case: There are at least $4$ unmarked nodes on level 6 of \tree.} Due to $b=15$ at most two of the $5$-hop subtrees rooted at the children of $v$ are cut off due to a marked node.
 The remaining $5$-hop subtree rooted at the third child cannot be cut off due to a marked node.
 Thus it contributes at least $(\Delta-1)^2=4$ (unmarked) nodes on level $6$ of the tree \tree due to \Cref{lem:duOne}, \ref{lem:noDieOut}.